Scroll to content

 Displays

 Each classroom has a maths display relating to current work.
 The maths display is presented to the pupils as a ‘maths working wall’ in classrooms from Year 1 to Year 6 and as a ‘maths area’ for children in Nursery and reception.
 Displays are accessible to both teaching staff and the pupils and they are updated regularly to reflect pace of learning.
 All teaching staff follow a list of ‘non-negotiables’ to inform them of what should be included on their ‘working walls’ to ensure that they are useful, purposeful and effective in promoting children’s independence and progress in the subject.
-This list includes key vocabulary, current learning spine, examples of methods and calculations and examples of work.
+This list includes key vocabulary, examples of methods and calculations and examples of work.

 Cross Curricular Links